nodejs/node/doc/api/repl.markdown

   - `<tab>` - Show both global and local(scope) variables

-### Overriding representation of Objects in REPL
+### Customizing Object displays in the REPL

-The REPL module internally uses [`util.inspect`](https://iojs.org/api/util.html#util_util_inspect_object_options), by default, to print the actual values.
+The REPL module internally uses [`util.inspect`](https://iojs.org/api/util.html#util_util_inspect_object_options), when printing values.
 But, `util.inspect` delegates the call to the object's `inspect` function, if it has one.
 You can read more about this delegation [here](https://iojs.org/api/util.html#util_custom_inspect_function_on_objects).